 If the price of one product rises, the demand for the other product rises since consumers will prefer to pay a lower price if the utility derived is almost the same.
 If the change in price causes a significant change in quantity demanded, the product is said to be elastic.
 If the change in price causes a small change in demand, it is called inelastic demand.

-For example, if the price of coffee goes up, most consumers will switch to tea unless those customers are loyal to coffee and consume it for other reasons.
+For example, if the price of coffee goes up, most consumers will continue to drink it out of habit or addiction, and therefore would be considered to be inelastic demand.
 Demand elasticity is how sensitive the demand for a good is to the change in other economic variables like price and consumer income.

 Two goods that are substitutes show a positive cross elasticity.
 It means that as the price of product x rises, the demand for the other product rises.
 As seen in the graph above, when the price of tea increases, the quantity demanded of coffee also increases.

 Two goods that complement each other exhibit negative cross elasticity.
 The increase in the price of one product causes a drop in the quantity demanded of the other product.
 For example, if pens are very expensive, people will opt to use ballpoints.
 As a result, the demand for ink will drop drastically.

 Two goods that are neither complementary nor substitutes and are independent of each other show zero cross elasticity.
 The change in the price of one product does not affect the other product pricing, and it remains constant.

 If a product can be substituted with another, it is called a perfect substitute, for example, the different brands of bread can be said to be perfect substitutes.
 If a person buys one type, he/she is likely not to buy another bread product.